Women's Protection Bill

-Some religious parties have called the bill un-Islamic and by extension unconstitutional, however the Supreme Court of Pakistan has not overturned the bill on the grounds that it violates the Islamic provisions in Pakistan's constitution, hence it stands to the present day.
+Some religious parties have called the bill un-Islamic and by extension unconstitutional, however the Supreme Court of Pakistan has not overturned the bill on the grounds that it does not violate the Islamic provisions in Pakistan's constitution, hence it stands to the present day.
 The province of Punjab passed another women's bill which instituted further reforms.
 This is pending before the courts on grounds of unconstitutionality.

 In 2016, Criminal Law (Amendment) (Offense of Rape) Act 2016 was passed by Pakistan's parliament which introduced harsher punishments for perpetrators of rape and honour killing.
 The new law provided legal aid to victims and DNA testing was made mandatory in rape cases.
-The law also required Police to record the statement of the female survivor of rape or sexual harassment in the presence of female police officer.
+The law also required police to record the statement of the female survivor of rape or sexual harassment in the presence of female police officer.
 The use of technology such as video links will also be permitted under the new law to record the statements of the victim and witnesses so that they won't have to face any humiliation or risk entailed by court appearances.
 The new law was hailed by Phumzile Mlambo-Ngcuka, Executive Director of UN Women.